A thorough and thorough introduction to Docker that you can copy and paste - Dockerfile and Docker build edition

 vagrant@vagrant:~$ mkdir docker_php7 vagrant@vagrant:~$ cd docker_php7

-It is very important to note that when creating a new Docker image using a Dockerfile, you cannot access directories above the directory where the Dockerfile is located.
+This is quite important: when creating a new Docker image using a Dockerfile, you cannot access directories higher up than the directory where the Dockerfile is located.

 Next, create the PHP file on the host OS that will be placed in the Docker container